neonevm/neon-evm.docs/docs/governance/technical_implementation/vote.md

 #### Step 2: Install the Solana app on your Ledger and enable blind signing

-2.1 Install the Solana app on your Ledger hardware wallet by following the steps outlined in Ledger's official tutorial: [https://support.ledger.com/hc/en-us/articles/360016265659-Solana-SOL-?support=true](https://support.ledger.com/hc/en-us/articles/360016265659-Solana-SOL-?support=true)
+2.1 Install the Solana app on your Ledger hardware wallet by following the steps outlined in [Ledger's official tutorial](https://support.ledger.com/hc/en-us/articles/360016265659-Solana-SOL-?support=true)

 > Ensure that blind signing is enabled during the installation process. **Blind signing** allows you to sign transactions without revealing the contents to the other parties involved in a MultiSig wallet.
 > If you miss this step, enable it as per [Ledger's documentation](https://support.ledger.com/hc/en-us/articles/4499092909085-Allowing-blind-signing-in-the-Solana-SOL-app?support=true).